 IMS classrooms are staffed by a dedicated team of Head Teachers and Classroom Teachers.
 Our Head Teachers are Montessori Certified, either through the American Montessori Society (AMS) or Association Montessori Internationale (AMI).
 Their Montessori experiences provide the secure foundation on which the school’s curriculum is based.

-Shenoa Landon is the Co-Lead teacher in the Nido classroom.
-Shenoa is a native Ithacan who graduated from TC3 and Binghamton with a degree in fine arts and technical theatre.
+Shenoa Landon is the Lead teacher in the Nido classroom.
+Shenoa is a native Ithacan who graduated from TC3 and Binghamton University with a degree in fine arts and technical theatre.
 After college, Shenoa was introduced to Montessori and worked at IMS in the Elm Room and toddler afterschool.
-She moved to North Carolina where she earned her Montessori Infant/Toddler credential along with RIE training.
-She led an infant room at the Christian Montessori School of Lake Norman.
-She has returned to IMS to cover Isis’ leave until her next adventure begins in February , 2016 in Germany!
-When Shenoa is not working with babies, she enjoys gardening, traveling, spending time with friends and family and blogging about football.
+After three years at IMS she moved to North Carolina where she earned her Montessori Infant/Toddler credential along with the RIE Foundations (Resources for Infant Educaring) training.
+Shenoa is also a Montessori Trainer at the Northeast Montessori Institute where she leads future Montessorians in respectful caregiving of the infant.
+Shenoa has 7 years of infant experience, having led an infant room at the Christian Montessori School of Lake Norman and most recently leading the Nido at IMS!
+When Shenoa is not working with babies, she enjoys gardening, traveling, spending time with her partner, friends and family, and blogging about football.
 Go, Giants!
 PS She is also Olive’s sister!

 Yoko Roy is the lead teacher in the Hickory Room and the Toddler Level Coordinator on the Leadership Team.
 Yoko began her journey at Ithaca Montessori School in 2004!
 Yoko was born and raised in Tokyo, Japan.
 There she studied journalism at Bunka Gakuin college and was an editor of a women’s magazine for fifteen years.
 Yoko moved to the U.S. in 1999 and started at IMS as an Assistant Teacher in the Primary Program.
 After one year, she found her passion working with Toddlers and is now a lead teacher in our Toddler Program.
 She received her certification from the Montessori Infant / Toddler training at the Princeton Center for Montessori Teacher Education in 2008.
 She lives in Trumansburg with her two daughters, Naomi and Emma.